The author is an online writer and cooking-enthusiast who loves to share recipes with readers.

 - 2 Cheesecloth

 - 2 cups Coconut oil, or preferred oil.

 - Decarbing: an important first step, that fully activates the THC in your material making it readily psychoactive.
 Decarboxylation is simply “a chemical reaction that removes a carboxyl group and releases carbon dioxide (CO2)” [wiki].
 Place ground plant matter on a cookie sheet.
 Bake @ 240° F for 50 minutes.

 - Pick your oil.
 The higher the fat content in your oil, the better it will absorb the cannabinoids of your herb.
 I suggest Coconut oil as it is very high in healthy fats, has a mild taste, can be eaten "raw", applied as a moisturizer over the body, (I use mine as lip gloss), and is a healthy alternative all in all.

 - Mix decarbed matter with coconut oil, inside of a mason jar.

 - Fill crock pot halfway with water.
 Turn on high until the water boils, then turn to Med or low for most of the duration, switching back to high and bringing to boil every so often(especially when refilling evaporated water)

 - Put mason jar in simmering crock-pot, Burp mason jar every hour, swirl and shake inside contents once an hour as well.

 - Let simmer for 4-6 hours, refilling the evaporated water as needed your oil should never be hot enough to boil.
 Boiling oil = potency decrease.

-8. Save plant matter cheesecloth for a makeshift teabag, dipping into hot drink and dissolving the rest of the oil into your drink, Plant matter is basically useless now, but you may bake with it ( immediately) to add a slight extra kick ( and earthy taste) to edible recipe.
+8. Save plant matter cheesecloth for a makeshift teabag, dipping into a hot drink and dissolving the rest of the oil into your drink, Plant matter is basically useless now, but you may bake with it ( immediately) to add a slight extra kick ( and earthy taste) to the edible recipe.